davidmarkclements/fast-safe-stringify/readme.md

-[JSON.stringify][]'s `replacer` and `space` options are supported and work the same as JSON.stringify with one exception: in case a circular structure is detected the replacer will receive the string `[Circular]` as argument instead of the circular object itself.
+[JSON.stringify][]'s `replacer` and `space` options are supported and work the same as JSON.stringify with one exception: in case a circular structure is detected the replacer will receive the string `[Circular]` as the argument instead of the circular object itself.

 ## Benchmarks